pachovit/echopages/README.md

     * Key point 2: Yet another thing
   ```

-2. **Receive Digest:**
+6. **Receive Digest:**

-  The application will automatically send out digests based on your configured schedule.
+  That's it!
+The application will automatically send you digests based on your content and your configured schedule.

 ## Contributing 🤝